 Reporting an incident or concern

 If you have a concern about non-compliance with the laws on biocides or are aware of an incident relating to the use of biocides, you should report it to the appropriate enforcing authority.
-If you aren’t sure whether the incident / concern involves a biocide you can use the information on our Biocides: The Basics page to help you decide.
+If you aren't sure whether the incident or concern involves a biocide go to our introductory page on biocides.

 The right enforcing authority for concerns about non-compliance with other, non-biocide, laws that HSE oversees may be different.